bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/tdw-gatekeeper.md

   - /pages/lore/tdw-gatekeeper.html
   - /pages/lore/tdw-gatekeeper
 ---
-# GAT3KEEPER
+# Gat3keeper

 > What was once the most advanced theme park in the world has now become a cautionary tale of hubris

-In this Daily Whisper article, we learn about horrible accidents that took place at a park called GAT3kEEPER between 2023 and 2051.
+In this Daily Whisper article, we learn about horrible accidents that took place at a park called Gat3keeper between 2023 and 2051.
+This places the time of writing somewhere in or after 2051.

 Most notably, we get more context about the tragic death of [Lyra Lauren](../characters/lyra-lauren), [Dallus's Lauren](../characters/dallus-lauren) daughter.

+One of the module puzzles also reveals a [trampled plushie](../for-sof/artifacts#gat3keeper-plushie) with a tag from the theme park on it.
+There seem to be blood stains on it.
+The world "trampled" indicates that it could have been involved in the Gat3keeper stampede in 2051, as mentioned in this article.

 ***

 ## About

 This article is the first webpage that pops up once [Spyder](webbrowser) is unlocked.
 It was obtained on December 15th 2024.
+The 3D model of the Gat3keeper plushie was added in a puzzle on the 20th of August, revealed after solving the puzzle the same day.

 ***